-13.5 PTO leave requests may be taken when requested by the employee in writing and approved by the appropriate supervisor in writing.
-Requests for leave must be submitted in writing at least two (2) weeks in advance for leave of five (5) or more consecutive work days.
-Requests for leave of less than five (5) consecutive work days should be submitted on a day for day basis.
-Scheduling of leave will be based on seniority and classification within the department for the first request of five (5) days or more.

-All PTO leave and compensatory time may be posted on bulletin boards at the yards quarterly.

-13.6 Department Heads can consider same day requests for illnesses.
+- 3. Absences due to the death of a family member. - 4.
+Absences for transactions of personal business. - 5.
+Religious holidays other than those designated by the Board of County Commissioners. - 6.
+Absences from work not covered by another type of leave provision established by the BOCC. - 13.4 PTO leave requests may be taken when requested by the employee in writing and approved by the appropriate supervisor in writing.
+Requests for leave must be submitted in writing at least two (2) weeks in advance for leave of five (5) or more consecutive workdays.
+Requests for leave of less than five (5) consecutive workdays should be submitted on a day for day basis.
+Scheduling of leave will be based on seniority and classification within the department for the first request of five (5) days or more. - All PTO leave and compensatory time may be posted on bulletin boards at the yards quarterly. - 13.5 Department Heads can consider same day requests for illnesses.

 Such leave will be granted during a genuine illness of the employee or the serious illness of a member of his immediate family.
 All employees shall be required to furnish to the Public Employer such information as may be requested for the proper administration of this section.
-Uses of PTO leave for illnesses in any fiscal year shall not require a certificate from a medical doctor, unless the period of absence is in excess of three (3) consecutively assigned work days, in which case a doctor's certificate shall be required no later than the date the employee returns to work.
-Employees shall provide the doctor's certificate to the Department Head before or immediately after clocking in.
+Uses of PTO leave for illnesses in any fiscal year shall not require a certificate from a medical doctor, unless the period of absence is for four (4) or more consecutively assigned workdays, in which case a doctor's certificate shall be required no later than the date the employee returns to work.
+Employees shall provide the doctor's certificate to the Department Head before clocking in.
+Employees not providing a doctor's certificate will not be able to clock in to work until one is provided.
 Employees providing a doctor's certificate who also have PTO leave to cover the absence, shall not be subject to discipline.
 The certificate shall state any work restrictions due to their illness/injury.